sophlzy3/sophlzy3/README.md

 # Hi there! 👋

-I'm **Sophie Liu**, an passionate engineering student from Toronto, Canada.
+I'm **Sophie Liu**, a passionate engineering student from Toronto, Canada.

-- 🎓 Currently studying Robotics Engineering at University of Toronto.
+- 🎓 Currently studying Robotics Engineering at the University of Toronto.
 - 🛠️ I love working with Python, C++, and ROS, and I'm always excited to explore new ideas in robotics and AI.
 - 🤖 My interests include machine learning, embodied AI, robotics, and UI design.
 - 🔭 Currently working on Bayesian Optimization under uncertainty.
-- ⚡ Fun fact: I'm a hobby photographer who loves experimenting with digital technilogies and 35mm film.
+- ⚡ Fun fact: I'm a hobby photographer who loves experimenting with digital technologies and 35mm film.
 <!--
 - 🌱 Currently learning
 - ✏️ I write about my work and share insights at [your blog/medium link if you have one].